Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay

 In the trench case, we instead write the potential as

-where $\mu=(2g-(\kappa^2+\Delta^2)/\kappa)\,\bar{n}_\mathrm{fv}$ is the chemical potential, and $v>0$ is a dimensionless constant that parametrizes the depth of the trench.
-Solving Eq.~\eqref{eq:static-gpe} deep inside the trench then gives $n=(1+v)\,\bar{n}_\mathrm{fv}$ in the false vacuum.
+where $v>0$ is a dimensionless constant that parametrizes the depth of the trench.
+Solving Eq.~\eqref{eq:static-gpe} deep inside the trench with $\phi=\uppi$ then gives $n=(1+v)\,\bar{n}_\mathrm{fv}$ in the false vacuum.
 Near the trench boundary we once again find a solution which connects part of a dark soliton to a constant density solution on the other side of the interface,

 where $x_0$ is chosen to ensure continuity at $x=0$.
 Crucially, the healing of the density occurs entirely inside the trench, i.e., in the $x<0$ region.

-This is true of both the false-vacuum--trench interface and the true-vacuum--trench interface.
-At the latter there is also a phase profile, with $\phi$ interpolating between false vacuum in the trench and true vacuum in the bulk.
+At the true-vacuum--trench interface there is a phase profile as well as a density profile, as $\phi$ interpolates between the false vacuum in the trench and the true vacuum in the bulk.
 The energy cost of this phase profile scales with the local number density (cf. Eq.~\eqref{eq:bubble-wall-tension}), so the lowest-energy configuration is to have it occur entirely in the $x>0$ region, where it becomes identical to a bulk bubble wall.
-The total surface tension at the true-vacuum--trench interface therefore separates cleanly into a density contribution from the $x<0$ region, which is equal to the false-vacuum--trench tension $\sigma_\mathrm{fv}$, and a phase contribution from the $x>0$ region, which is equal to the bubble wall tension $\sigma_\mathrm{b}$.
+Meanwhile, Eq.~\eqref{eq:trench-density-profile} remains a valid solution for $x\le0$, interpolating between the high-density trench and the edge of the low-density bulk.
+The total surface tension at the true-vacuum--trench interface therefore cleanly separates into a density contribution from the $x<0$ region, which is equal to the false-vacuum--trench tension $\sigma_\mathrm{fv}$, and a phase contribution from the $x>0$ region, which is equal to the bubble wall tension $\sigma_\mathrm{b}$.
 We therefore obtain $\sigma_\mathrm{tv}=\sigma_\mathrm{fv}+\sigma_\mathrm{b}$, so that

 yielding $\theta=\uppi$ as claimed in Sec.~\ref{sec:edges}.

 Note that in deriving this result we have placed no requirements on the depth $v$ or width $w$ of the trench, demonstrating the flexibility and generality of this approach to preventing edge nucleation.
 Our only implicit assumptions are that $v$ is large enough to ensure that nucleation in the trench is strongly suppressed, and that $w$ is large enough that the condensate can reach the enhanced density $(1+v)\,\bar{n}_\mathrm{fv}$ before tapering to zero.
 These conditions are met so long as $v$ is not much smaller than unity, and $w$ is at least a few times larger than the healing length.
 Our simulations in Sec.~\ref{sec:sims} use $v=1$ and $w=9.75\,\xi$.